magician-project/magician_grabber_annotator/README.md

-# Magician Project Annotator Tool
+# Magician Grabber Annotator Tool

 The **Magician Annotator Tool** is a graphical application for interactive annotation of industrial datasets.
 It allows manual marking of defects, severity classification, lighting estimation, and region selection.